bertrandom/Switch-Fightstick/README.md

 ## Requirements

 ### Hardware
+One or the other of:

 * Teensy++ 2.0
   * Available on amazon
-  * The code is only currently available for this board
   * Must also have one of those fatter microUSB cables

-While I do understand that there are a lack of Teensy++ 2.0 boards available outside of amazon, this board is particularly necessary for this application.
-While Arduino boards do have the option to flash hex files, the actual space available on these boards is limited and is usually well below what you need for any code I offer.
+* Arduino/pro micro/something with a compatible chip (ATMega16U2, ATMega32U4, etc)
+  * Not all code is supported yet.
+5 box release is the only thing supported at the moment.

 ### Software
 * [Teensy Loader](https://www.pjrc.com/teensy/loader.html)